gurundoro/Website-Project/README.md

 ---
 #Description

-This is an example site for the intro to Front-end Web Development couse
+This is an example site for the intro to Front-end Web Development course

 #Contact